 It amazed me to actually meet someone without a credit history, not a bad credit history, but no credit history; this person has always paid for everything in cash!

 We live in a society that runs on credit.
-There is always a business out there to extend credit to you so you can buy a house, car, start a business and everything in between.
+There is always a lender out there to extend credit to you to buy a house, car, start a business and everything in between.

 However, credit isn’t just handed over.
 A person has to prove their creditworthiness.
 Lenders base their decision on your three-digit credit score.

 Even if you’re not looking for a loan to buy a house or a car, your credit history impacts practically everything you do in this world.
 Credit or the lack thereof has the potential to determines the quality of your living.

-Even landlords consider the rental agreement/ lease as a loan.
-They are loaning you a place to live in exchange for payment.
-If your credit history is bad or if you don’t have a credit history, you may get denied for an apartment or be charged a higher security deposit and rent than the other tenants for the same living conditions.
+Even landlords consider rental agreements a loan.
+They are loaning you a place to live in exchange for rent payments.
+If your credit history is bad or if you don’t have a credit history, you may get denied or be charged a higher security deposit and rent payments than the other tenants for the same living conditions.

 Now if you are in the market to buy a car and haven’t saved up for the entire cost, you will need a loan.
 Your credit will determine the type of vehicle the lender will offer to you as well as the monthly payment and the interest rate.

 Most employers check applicants credit history to determine financial responsibility.
 Their concern also includes making sure that the new hire doesn’t have more debt than the income being offered.
 Good credit equates to having good character.

 If you want to start a business or grow the one you have it takes money, and in case you don’t have cash lying around you will need credit to qualify for a business loan.

 Credit is required to get utility services.
 Gas, light, cable and phone companies do credit checks before extending service and oftentimes require security deposits with stipulations that if one payment is missed, the money is forfeited.